 Blowing the shofar (ram’s horn) remains one of the main features of Rosh Hashanah.
 The blowing of the shofar calls the nation to repentance.
 In Psalm 81:1-4, blowing the shofar symbolizes overwhelming joy during worship.
 It also represents hope for the arrival of the Messiah (Zech.
 9:14).

-3. Why do we still celebrate Old Testament holidays like Rosh Hashanah?
+Why do we still celebrate Old Testament Holidays such as Rosh Hashanah?

 Believers in Messiah Jesus have freedom to celebrate these holidays or not to do so.
-Celebration of these festivals is a great way to draw attention to Messiah, as each of the appointed festivals in Leviticus 23 points to Jesus, and remembering His first coming and looking forward to His return (see question #6).
+Celebration of these festivals is a great way to draw attention to Messiah, as each of the appointed festivals in Leviticus 23 points to Jesus, and remembering His first coming and looking forward to His return!

 Exodus 12 states that the Jewish year begins with the month of Passover, which is known in the Jewish calendar as Nisan (Ex.
 12:2) and falls in the spring.
 Tishrei, the month of Rosh Hashanah, is actually the seventh month in the Jewish calendar.
 If Rosh Hashanah is the first day of the seventh month, then why is Rosh Hashanah considered the Jewish New Year?